learn-co-curriculum/phase-0-macos-env-system/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sfOvyg_hfTA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-If you rerun `echo $SHELL`, the terminal should output `/usr/local/bin/zsh`, continue below.
+If you run `echo $SHELL`, the terminal should output `/usr/local/bin/zsh`.
+This indicates that Zsh is in use and you are set to continue below.

 ## Install Google Chrome